 Forgetting to transpose the cofactor matrix

-The inverse matrix is a versatile and powerful tool in maths and real-world applications.
+Finding the inverse matrix of a matric is a highly important skill used both in maths and real-world applications.
 Whether you're reversing transformations in graphics, cracking cryptographic codes, or solving network equations, knowing how to find a inverse matrix is invaluable.

 Remember: